Varicose Veins

 November 1, 2022

-Deep Vein Thrombosis, or DVT, is a medical condition that occurs when blood clots form in varicose veins deep beneath the surface of the skin.
+Deep vein thrombosis, or “DVT,” is a medical condition that often occurs in the legs when blood clots form in veins deep beneath the surface of the skin.
 What are the risk factors for DVT?
 Does everyone with varicose veins develop DVT?
 What can we do to prevent blood clots from forming?
 Let’s dive in!

 Why Is DVT So Dangerous?

-DVT is dangerous because blood clots can cause serious and life-threatening issues when they break off from the inside of diseased veins and travel through the circulatory system.
-While stuck to the wall of a deep vein, blood clots will slow your blood flow and negatively impact your circulation, which can worsen the symptoms of vein disease.
-When they travel, they require immediate emergency care.
+DVT is dangerous because blood clots can cause serious and life-threatening issues when they break off from the inside of a deep vein and travel through the circulatory system.
+While stuck to the wall of a deep vein, blood clots will slow your blood flow and negatively impact your circulation, which can also worsen the symptoms of vein disease.
+When they travel, immediate emergency care is required.
 Understanding blood clots is key to understanding DVT.

-Poor circulation is an uncomfortable side effect, but the bigger picture is a bit more concerning: because your veins carry blood back to your heart and lungs to be re-oxygenated, blood clots in the veins can easily wind up in these critical organs if they detach from the vein wall.
-When blood clots break free from diseased veins, they will travel with the flow of blood back to the circulatory system’s center.
-If they find themselves in the lungs, a patient can experience a pulmonary embolism.
+Poor circulation is an uncomfortable side effect, but the real risk is a bit more concerning: Because your veins carry blood back to your heart and lungs to be re-oxygenated, blood clots in veins can easily travel toward these critical organs once they detach from a vein wall.
+When blood clots break free from deep veins, they travel with the flow of blood back toward the circulatory system’s center.
+If they lodge in the lungs, a patient can experience a pulmonary embolism.

 Pulmonary embolism is a serious, often life-threatening condition that requires emergency care.
 If blood clots become trapped in the arteries of the lungs, they can cause damage, shortness of breath, decreased oxygen in the body, and death.
-Remember, the lungs re-oxygenate your blood and keep your body functional.
-If a clot from DVT has obstructed your blood’s oxygen source, your circulatory system is unable to perform its most important function: moving your blood around.
+Because the lungs re-oxygenate your blood and keep your body functional, if a clot from DVT has obstructed your blood’s oxygen source, your circulatory system is unable to perform its most important function: moving your blood around.

-The goal of your vein doctor in diagnosing Deep Vein Thrombosis is to treat your venous concerns before the blood clots have the chance to become embolisms.
-Luckily, DVT is a highly treatable condition, and while pulmonary embolism is a late-stage side effect of DVT, it is not the only outcome of a DVT diagnosis.
+The goal of your vein doctor in diagnosing deep vein thrombosis is to treat your venous concerns before the blood clots have the chance to become embolisms.
+Luckily, DVT is a highly treatable condition, and although pulmonary embolism is a late-stage side effect, it is not the only outcome of a DVT diagnosis.

 How Does DVT Develop?

-DVT is most likely to occur in veins on the lower legs and pelvic region; these veins have a hard job of working against gravity to bring blood back to the heart from our lowest extremities.
-Because of this, these veins are more likely to develop venous insufficiencies like varicose veins.
-Varicose veins on the surface of the skin are easy to identify as they are often visibly bulging, twisted, and easy to see.
-Varicose veins can also occur deeper beneath the skin, surrounded by muscle and far enough away from the surface that they cannot be seen or monitored by the naked eye.
+DVT is most likely to occur in veins on the lower legs and pelvic region; these veins have a hard job of working against gravity to bring blood back to the heart from our lowest extremities, so these veins are more likely to develop venous insufficiencies.
+Varicose veins, a result of venous insufficiency, occur on the surface of the skin and are easy to identify because they are often visibly bulging, twisted, and easy to see.
+Venous insufficiency can also occur deeper beneath the skin, in veins surrounded by muscle and far enough away from the surface that they cannot be seen or monitored by the naked eye.
 It is within these deep veins that DVT can develop and endanger the health of someone suffering from vein disease.

-Like with other venous insufficiencies, DVT has many common risk factors, some of which are affected by lifestyle choices and some that are out of our control.
-It’s important to remember that, like with varicose veins, we will never be able to fully prevent DVT.
-However, understanding risk helps us to prepare, monitor, and treat symptoms of vein disease and DVT.
+Like with other venous insufficiencies, DVT has many common risk factors, some of which are affected by lifestyle choices and some that are outside of our control.
+It’s important to remember that (like with varicose veins) we will never be able to fully prevent DVT.
+However, understanding risks helps us to prepare, monitor, and treat symptoms of vein disease and DVT.

 Some risk factors include:

-· Age: Deep Vein Thrombosis, like a surface vein blood clot, can occur in persons of any age.
-However, the likelihood of developing DVT does begin to increase in patients aged over 60 years old.
+· Age: Deep vein thrombosis, like a surface vein blood clot, can occur at any age.
+However, the likelihood of developing DVT begins to increase in patients over 60 years old.

-· Smoking: Nicotine use can cause platelets in your blood to become stickier, which makes it easier for clots to form.
+· Smoking or tobacco use: Nicotine can cause platelets in your blood to become stickier, which makes it easier for clots to form.

-· Obesity: Excess weight on the body puts excess pressure on the veins, leading to venous insufficiencies and vein diseases like varicose veins, the latter of which is often the host for DVT blood clots.
+· Obesity: Excess weight puts more pressure on the veins, leading to venous insufficiencies and vein diseases which can increase the chance of developing DVT.

-· Stagnant lifestyles: Circulation is increased with regular exercise and movement.
-Without movement, poor circulation can lead to blood clots.
+· Sedentary lifestyles: Regular exercise and movement increases blood circulation, whereas little movement and poor circulation can lead to blood clots.

-· Frequent flyers: If you often travel in long stretches and don’t take the time to move, flex your feet, walk, or stretch, your risk of developing blood clots increases.
+· Frequent air travel: If you often travel at long stretches and don’t take the time to move around (flex your feet, walk, or stretch), your risk of developing blood clots increases.

-· Surgeries, specifically joint replacements: Any injury to the vein, be it accidental or surgical, increases risk of DVT.
-Patients undergoing hip, knee, or other joint replacement surgeries are at a higher risk for DVT because these surgeries are invasive.
+· Surgeries, specifically joint replacements: Any surgery or injury to the vein increases risk of DVT.
+In addition, patients undergoing hip, knee, or other joint-replacement surgeries are at a higher risk for DVT because mobility can be limited during recovery.

-· Birth control: Estrogen birth control pills have a common side effect of blood clots.
+· Birth control: Blood clots are a common side effect of estrogen birth control pills.

 · Varicose veins: Diseased veins are at a higher risk of trapping blood clots.
-With varicose veins, the walls are weakened and twisted, circulation is decreased, and blood is more likely to clot.
+In varicose veins, the walls are weakened and twisted, circulation is decreased, and blood is more likely to stick together and form a clot.

-· Genetics: If you or a family member has a medical history of blood clots, vein disease, or DVT, your risk increases.
+· Genetics: If you or a family member has a medical history of a clotting disorder, blood clots, or vein disease, your risk increases.

 When diagnosing DVT, there are four primary symptoms your vein doctor will check for.
 These typically present in only one leg at a time.